 Investments in the green economy and social interest

 Sustainable and Responsible Investments (SRIs) particularly focus on operations that reconcile profitability and risk management targets with the social and environmental sustainability of the business invested in.

 With regard to investments in social interest, Unipol is present in the social housing sector through stakes in FondoHousing Toscano, the Polaris Parma Social House Fund and the Housing Sociale FVG Fund.
+During the year, the portfolio benefitted from the addition of a holding in the Uni HS AbitaRE.
+Fund.
 These funds are involved in social real estate development and management, with the purpose of supporting the supply of housing for those who are unable to meet housing needs on the market for economic reasons or lack of suitable supply.
-At the end of 2015, sustainable and responsible investments amounted to approximately 30.6 million euros (+21% compared to 2014).

 According to the Eurosif classification of ethical and sustainable investment strategies, the aforementioned funds were classified under impact investing, for which the percentage of actual impact (equal to the value of real estate investments) is shown for the sake of transparency and the new Eurosif guidelines.

 The percentage limit of Alternative Investments and Other Investments is set at 5% of investments; in particular Real Assets may not exceed 1%.
 This asset class covers investments in physical and tangible assets (other than real estate) whose value depends on profitability; these investments are characterised by a medium to long-term timeframe and pursue social responsibility goals (forestry, alternative energy, infrastructure, etc.).
 The adoption of a strategic and proactive approach to responsible investment, which includes ethics and social responsibility as factors that may influence Unipol’s reputation in the eyes of public opinion, is also monitored by Reputation Management.